metamorph-inc/cpython/Doc/using/cmdline.rst

    .. versionadded:: 2.6

-.. envvar:: PYTHONHASHSEED
+.. envvar:: OMPYTHONHASHSEED

    If this variable is set to ``random``, the effect is the same as specifying the :option:`-R` option: a random value is used to seed the hashes of str, bytes and datetime objects.

-   If :envvar:`PYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash randomization.
+   If :envvar:`OMPYTHONHASHSEED` is set to an integer value, it is used as a fixed seed for generating the hash() of the types covered by the hash randomization.